HBO’s ‘Hard Knocks’ and the Raiders? Why this Gruden thinks it is a great match

 “You’ve got to be crazy not to go to Oakland.”

 The Raiders are one of five teams eligible to be on the show.
-The others are San Francisco 49ers, Detroit Lions, New York Giants and the Redskins.
+The others are the San Francisco 49ers, Detroit Lions, New York Giants and Washington.

-Teams exempt from appearing on “Hard Knocks” are: If a club has a rookie coach, the team has been on the show the past 10 seasons, or advanced in the playoffs in the past two seasons..
+Teams are exempt from appearing on “Hard Knocks” if they have a rookie coach, have been on the show in the past 10 seasons, or advanced in the playoffs in the past two seasons..

-The Raiders and the other four teams do not meet that criteria.

 Many have said the Raiders should be featured on the program since the acquisition of Brown.
 Oakland later signed Burfict and this week signed Incognito to a one-year deal.